pfroud/steam-games-scrape/readme.md

 A little utility to scrape info about Steam games.
 (It's not fully automated.)

-I'm not a gamer.
 I made this to investigate starting a VR arcade, which never took off.

-You get:
+The output of this tool is:

 * Name
 * Steam link